-I edit vertically, don't you? | Photofocus
+I edit vertically, don't you? | Photofocus Gear Photofocus

-You heard me, right folks, I edit on a vertical screen and yes it’s as crazy as it sounds.
+I edit on a vertical screen, and yes, it’s as crazy as it sounds.
 However, for a portrait photographer like myself, it has been a game-changer.
 I generally take most of my images vertically, so it only made sense that I start editing vertically.
-Here’s why it’s really enhanced my workflow.
+Here’s how it’s really enhanced my workflow.

 The amount of screen space that I was missing when my monitor was turned horizontal was unreal!
 Now, with my monitor vertical, I can have my subject’s face fill up my entire screen.

 I have the BenQ SW271 monitor which is HUGE and my subject’s face fills every inch of it.
 It’s incredible.
 I no longer need to zoom in as much just to see if that’s a mole or zit.
 My screen acts like a giant magnifying glass and it’s the most beautiful thing.

 My secret weapon